 Hello and welcome to my humble website www.Norfolksdisusedrailways.com that I started making during the 2020 covid lock down in Norfolk.

-Norfolks Disused Railways to be honest was never really planned I have always been interested in the old and the modern railway From years back when my dad took me to watch the old class 47s at Kings Lynn in the early 90s.
+Norfolks Disused Railways to be honest was never really planned I have always been interested in the old and the modern railway From years back when my dad took me to watch the old class 47s at Kings Lynn in the Late 80s Early 90s.

 I have also always been interested in disused airbases and modern aviation since my much younger days at Mildenhall air fete watching the Sr71,Vulcan bomber and various other long lost aircraft.

 Understandably but sadly more engineering marvels that have been sadly lost in time.

 The website Norfolks disused railways started one day on may the 9th when during lock down when Norfolk was very quiet.
 I had traced many disused lines on google maps and by browsing the internet .So one day during a heat wave I decided to stay local and get my bike out and go for a bike ride down the beach Nothing railway related & when on the way back I see in the distance a plate layers hut what I have also used as the Home Screen page for Norfolks Disused Railways.

 So I decided to go for a look and what I found via ken hill woods & not trespassing through the farmers private land was the Kings Lynn to Hunstanton Line and I was amazed how clear it was.

 The strange part is I have been down this road many times and never really took any notice.